Unlocking the Vaults

 Keep an eye out on this page for details of our year-round programme of workshops, talks, and tours.

-This project is for all ages and interests, and there will be a variety of ways to learn about Birmingham Municipal Bank and contribute to its story at The Exchange.
+This programme is for all ages and interests, and there will be a variety of ways to learn about Birmingham Municipal Bank, financial well-being today as well as links to University research.

 An archived souvenir booklet marking the opening ceremony of Birmingham Municipal Bank on 27 November 1933.